-- I. Based on our criteria and assessment of the peer-reviewed literature, an initial, primary lumbar microdiscectomy (laminotomy, laminectomy or hemilaminectomy) has been medically proven to be effective and, therefore, is considered medically appropriate for radiculopathy/neurogenic claudication secondary to a herniated disc, synovial cyst or arachnoid cyst, or central/lateral/foraminal stenosis, when ALL the following criteria have been met: - A. All other sources of pain have been excluded. - B. The patient has no unmanaged significant mental and/or behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid or alcohol use disorders). - C. Subjective symptoms, including at least TWO of the following, are present: - 1.
-Significant level of pain on a daily basis, defined as either of the following: - a.
-Visual Analog Scale (VAS)/Numeric Rating Scale (NRS) greater than or equal to seven; or - b. severe, disabling, crippling, or incapacitating pain; and/or - 2.
-Persistent radiating pain into the buttock(s) and/or lower extremity(ies) on a daily basis that has a documented negative impact on activities of daily living despite optimal conservative therapy; and/or - 3.
-Pain, cramping, weakness, or tingling in the lower back, buttock(s), and legs brought about by walking or positions that cause thecal sac or nerve root compression (e.g., standing, extension). - D. Objective physical findings, including EITHER of the following, are present: - 1.
-Nerve root tension sign, including any of the following: - a. positive straight leg raise; - b. crossed straight leg raise; or - c. femoral stretch test; - 2.
-Neurologic deficit, including any of the following: - a.
-Dermatomal sensory deficit; - b.
-Functionally limiting motor weakness (e.g., foot drop, quadriceps weakness); or
+- I. Based on our criteria and assessment of the peer-reviewed literature, an initial, primary lumbar microdiscectomy (laminotomy, laminectomy or hemilaminectomy) has been medically proven to be effective and, therefore, is considered medically appropriate for radiculopathy/neurogenic claudication secondary to a herniated disc, synovial cyst or arachnoid cyst, or central/lateral/foraminal stenosis, when ALL the following criteria have been met: - A. All other sources of pain have been excluded; and - B. The patient has no unmanaged significant mental and/or behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, opioid or alcohol use disorders); and - C. Subjective symptoms, including BOTH of the following: - 1.
+Clinically significant function limiting pain and/or symptoms on a daily basis (e.g., inability to perform household chores, prolonged standing, or essential job functions); and - 2.
+Pain, cramping, weakness, or tingling in the lower back, buttock(s), and legs brought about by walking or positions that cause thecal sac or nerve root compression (e.g., standing, extension) and EITHER of the following: - a.
+Symptoms worsen with standing and/or walking; or - b.
+Symptoms are alleviated with sitting and/or forward flexion; or - D. Objective physical examination findings concordant with recent (within six (6) months) MRI/CT; and - E. Significant level of pain on a daily basis, defined as either of the following: - a.
+Visual Analog Scale (VAS)/Numeric Rating Scale (NRS) greater than or equal to seven (7); or - b. severe, disabling, crippling, or incapacitating pain; and/or - F. Persistent radiating pain into the buttock(s) and/or lower extremity(ies) on a daily basis that has a documented negative impact on activities of daily living despite optimal conservative therapy; and - G. Objective physical findings, including EITHER of the following, are present: - 1.
+Nerve root tension sign, including any of the following: - a. positive straight leg raise; or - b. crossed straight leg raise; or